-Phenomenology in general makes truth more accessible to our consciousness.
-It deals with how we construct our understanding of the world around us and helps us make logical inferences about how our lived experience correlates to what we know.
-Phenomenology harmonizes the principles governing the self-evident truths in our lives and guides us as we attempt to make sense of our experiences.
-Phenomenological Devotion more specifically focuses on the appearance of self-evident truths revealed to us by Divine Providence in our contemplative lives and harmonizes their governing principles in a way that clarifies their meaning and purpose.
+Phenomenology is "thinking about how we think."
+It makes truth more accessible to our consciousness by constructing meaningful relationships among the phenomena in our lived experiences.
+It helps us make logical inferences about how our lived experience correlates to what we know through gestalt constructions of insight.
+Phenomenology harmonizes the principles governing these emerging self-evident truths in our lives and guides us as we attempt to make sense of our experiences.
+Phenomenological Devotion more specifically focuses on the appearance of self-evident truths revealed to us by Divine Providence in our contemplative lives and harmonizes their governing principles in a hermeneutic that clarifies their meaning and purpose.
 It helps us make sense of the truths revealed to us.
-Phenomenological devotion begins with a divinely given point of interior inquiry.
-That point of inquiry given to Royaume France is Joan of Arc as revealed to us through the heart of St. Thérèse.
+Phenomenological devotion begins with a divinely received embodied point of inquiry.
+That point of inquiry given to Royaume France is Joan of Arc as revealed to us through the heart and Jehannian hermeneutic of St. Thérèse.

-Applying phenomenology to our religious devotions opens our hearts and minds to grace that we might intuitively understand the essence underlying the experience of our spirituality.
-We develop reasonable axioms from these intuited essences by which to derive higher level meaningful theorems about the correlation between our lived experience and the truths of the faith.
-We use our intellect and will under the guidance of grace to model the intuited essences revealed by the movement of Divine Providence in our lives.
+Applying phenomenology to our religious devotions opens our hearts and minds to grace that we might intuitively understand the meaning of the lived experience of our spirituality.
+We develop reasonable relationships of meaning which lead to higher level meanings.
+Through a hermeneutical process of continually adapting our understanding with new experiential insights, we model the intuited meaning of our lives revealed by the movement of Divine Providence.
 Phenomenological devotion brings clarity to our thinking as we contemplate the mysteries of the faith.
 Our contemplative modeling imbues us with agility of thought by which we cooperate with grace through the seven gifts of the Holy Spirit, notably, wisdom, knowledge, counsel, and understanding.

 Through disciplined prayer, contemplation, and study founded on a life of sanctifying grace, we follow in the footsteps of St. Joan and St. Thérèse with intentionality; we seek the truths evident in their life-stories, and come to understand through them the self-evident truths in our own life-stories.
-We then expand on those Jehannian-Thérèsian axioms through the lens of their spirituality to derive meaningful theorems about the purpose of our lives.
-Applying phenomenological methods to our spiritual and religious devotion to St. Joan and St. Thérèse gives us clarity of mind through knowledge and understanding, agility of thought through counsel, and pureness of heart through wisdom that lead us in an enlightened manner to the center of the Immaculate Heart of Mary.
+We then expand on those Jehannian-Thérèsian meanings through the hermeneutics of experiential insight.
+Applying phenomenological methods to our spiritual and religious devotion to St. Joan and St. Thérèse gives us clarity of mind through knowledge, agility of thought through understanding, and pureness of heart through wisdom that together lead us in an enlightened manner to the center of the Immaculate Heart of Mary.
 We call this walking the Trail of the Dogmatic Creed with St. Joan and St. Thérèse.

 Phenomenological devotion to St. Joan and St. Thérèse can be described more accessibly as clarity of mind, agility of thought, and pureness of heart.
 Each is discussed in order below.